-Care, would take about 100 years to recapture the carbon emitted by a flight.21.
-As noted above we need act faster and more permanently.
+Care would take about 100 years to recapture the carbon emitted by a flight.21.
+As noted above we need to act faster and more permanently.

 There are many providers that undertake their programs cheaply for several reasons: they do not have accreditation; they calculate relatively low levels of emissions as associated with particular activities; they don’t employ sufficient professional staff; or they don’t insure against future carbon

 So we are not keen on tree planting as a first-order action.